See Me After Class

 See Me After Class (朝まで授業chu!, Asa Made Jugyō Chu!) is a Japanese manga series written by Akiyoshi Ohta and illustrated by Munyū.
-It is serialized in Media Factory's Monthly Comic Alive, and was released in three bound volumes from 2010 to 2012.
+It is serialized in Media Factory's Monthly Comic Alive from 2008 to 2015, and was released in four bound volumes.
 The story focuses on Yuuki Kagami, a male student who is accidentally assigned a room in the girls' dormitory by his homeroom teacher Ayana Kakinozaka.
 In order to avoid getting expelled, he must cross-dress when in the girls' dormitory.

-Digital Manga has licensed the manga in English, and published two tankōbon volumes in North America.
+Digital Manga has licensed the manga in English, and published three tankōbon volumes in North America.
 Sharp Point Press has also licensed See Me After Class in five other countries.
 The series was adapted into an original video animation (OVA) by animation studio GoHands, and came bundled in a special edition of the third volume.
 The series has received mixed reviews from a variety of anime and manga critics.